CtrlK

 Progressive Disclosure

-The content is a monolithic block of vague descriptions with no structure for discovery.
-No references to detailed materials, no links to examples or advanced topics, and no clear organization of content.
+The content is a monolithic block of generic descriptions with no references to detailed materials, examples, or supporting documentation.
+No structure for discovery.

 1 / 3